Are These Stocks Ready to Run?

 - Dividend yield greater than zero.

-Of the 3,453 companies on U.S. exchanges with a market cap of $200 million or greater, only 47 passed the screen.
+Of the 3,446 companies on U.S. exchanges with a market cap of $200 million or greater, only 44 passed the screen.
 I'll post the full list on my Rising Stars discussion board, but here are a few interesting names:

 Is it a hit?

 At the time this article was published Fool analyst Rex Moore tweets but is not a twerp.
 He runs a real-money Rising Star portfolio based on his screens.
 The Motley Fool owns shares of Oracle.
-Motley Fool newsletter services have recommended buying shares of Cognex.
+Motley Fool newsletter services have recommended buying shares of Cognex, Pegasystems, MercadoLibre, and PriceSmart.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.